SimWorks MCP

 - Complex Structure Modeling: For structures with intricate geometric features, such as gratings or metasurfaces, users can guide the AI through step-by-step parameter configuration via natural language, eliminating the need for tedious manual adjustments.

 - Education & Demonstration: In educational settings, the AI assistant serves as an interactive teaching tool.
-Through conversational guidance, it helps users understand software functionalities and explains script logic, providing a highly intuitive and immersive learning experience.
+Through conversational guidance, it helps users understand software functionalities and provides an intuitive, immersive learning experience.

 Deployment & User Guide